Greenhead College: Subject choices

-Students usually study 3 subjects at A level.
-There are over 30 different subjects for students to study.
+The college primarily offers A Level qualifications, with a few vocational courses.
+Prospective students choose from over 30 different subjects and usually study 3 courses as part of their study programme.

 Admissions

-Students from partnership feeder schools are given priority for places at the college, and are required to obtain a minimum of GCSE grades 4 in Maths and English language in addition to three GCSE grade 6s to gain a place at the college.
+Students from local partner schools are given priority for places at the college, and are required to obtain a minimum of GCSE grades 4 in Maths and English language in addition to three GCSE grade 6s to gain a place at the college.
 Some subjects have more specific entry requirements.

-Current partner schools are All Saints Catholic High School, Newsome High School, Almondbury High School and Language College, Colne Valley High School, North Huddersfield Trust School, Holmfirth High School, Honley High School, King James's School, Moor End Technology College, Netherhall Learning Campus, Royds Hall Academy and Salendine Nook High School.
+Current local partner schools are All Saints Catholic High School, Colne Valley High School, Holmfirth High School, Honley High School, King James's School, Moor End Technology College, Netherhall Learning Campus, Newsome High School, North Huddersfield Trust School, Royds Hall Academy and Salendine Nook High School.

-Students from other schools are considered based on their mock GCSE results, a one-to-one interview and the availability of subject places, this after partner school students have been taken into consideration.
+Students from other schools are considered based on their mock GCSE results, a one-to-one interview and the availability of subject places, this after local partner school students have been taken into consideration.
 Students from the Calderdale secondary schools, including The Brooksbank School, The Crossley Heath School and North Halifax Grammar School, can be accepted through the application process.
 In 2005, then-principal Martin Rostron said he believed the college has been criticised for selecting only the best students, which he denied, saying that Greenhead took those of all abilities.